 Pupil Premium

-Pupil Premium funding is intended to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+The pupil premium funding is intended to raise the educational attainment of disadvantaged pupils of all abilities to help them reach their potential

 Pupil Premium Nationally

-The pupil premium funding for publicly funded schools in England is intended to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+The pupil premium funding for publicly funded schools in England is intended to raise the educational attainment of disadvantaged pupils of all abilities to help them reach their potential

 Pupil premium funding is available to: